erafaelmanuel/mappyfy/README.md

 ```java
  mapper.set(dog).convertFieldByConverter("height", new IntegerStringConverter())
 ```
-It'll search the converter that match the type and automatically convert it to the specific type.
+The example below search the converter that match the type and automatically convert it to the specific type.
 By default it will only look for built-in converters or the classes inside the packages that you've scanned.
 ```java
  mapper.set(dog).convertFieldToType("height", String.class)
 ```